Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 3.
 US Census Advanced Search Filters Input  </figcaption>
   </figure> <br>

   <p> The top option, “P9”, works out quite well for the purpose of this tutorial.
-This dataset has information on whether the population is Hispanic or Latino, and not Hispanic or Latino, as well as a racial break down for both of those categories.
+This dataset has information on whether the population is Hispanic or Latino, and not Hispanic or Latino, as well as a racial breakdown for both of those categories.
 It is important to note that being Hispanic or Latino is counted by the census as an ethnicity, whereas being Black or African American, Asian, American Indian or Alaska Native, Nativa Hawaiian or Pacific Islander, or White are counted as racial groups.   </p> <br>

   <p> This file needs to be downloaded in a specific way.
 You can collapse the search menu and look at the table, but you do not want to use the .zip, .csv, or .xlsx download options directly above the table – these options format the table in a way that makes it difficult to use in GIS.
 Instead, under the results menu, you can click “P9” and then select “download” above it.
 The file needs to be downloaded like this because it preserves the “GEOID” field, which will be the unique identifier field used to join it to the census tract boundaries.    </p> <br>